ministryofjustice/data-and-analytics-engineering/src/content/about/join-us.md

 - Senior Analytics Engineer (SEO)
 - Analytics Engineer (HEO)

+Successful candidates will join the Data Modelling and Engineering Team (DMET), but will also collaborate closely with the Data Platform team.
+To learn more about our team structure, please visit our [Team Structure](../structure/) page.

-For more information about the roles of data and analytics engineers, please visit our [About](../) page.
-To learn more about our technology stack, tools, and services, check out the [Architecture](../architecture/) page.
+For more details about the roles of data and analytics engineers, please visit our [About](../) page.
+To find out more about our technology stack, tools, and services, check out the [Architecture](../architecture/) page.

 Additionally, we are hosting a webinar for these positions on Monday, September 2nd, 6-7PM ([sign up link here](https://events.teams.microsoft.com/event/a1df44e8-cf15-438e-acea-d3834f0de585@c6874728-71e6-41fe-a9e1-2e8c36776ad8)).
 During this event, we'll cover: